-Confusion, lethargy, flushing, sweating, rapid breathing, drowsiness, tachycardia – although these symptoms are often seen in POTS, this patient was suffering from metabolic acidosis, episodically exacerbating her symptoms (confirmed with blood work).
+Confusion, lethargy, flushing, sweating, rapid breathing, drowsiness, tachycardia – although these symptoms are often seen in cases of POTS, this patient was suffering from metabolic acidosis, episodically exacerbating her symptoms (confirmed with blood work).
 Her symptoms of acidosis resolved with immediate treatment, and the search for her underlying causes of POTS resumed.
 These symptoms can be assumed to be due to POTS if careful analysis is not performed.
 At POTS Care, we carefully review all symptoms and signs of illness in attempt to avoid missing such critical findings.

 Fatigue, muscle weakness, constipation, irritability, excessive thirst, urination, nausea – Although these symptoms sound like POTS / Chronic fatigue, this patient was suffering from high blood calcium levels secondary to Vitamin D supplementation, exacerbating her POTS.
 We verified that the patient’s high serum calcium levels were not due to parathyroid problems, which can also cause POTS symptoms.

 This patient became ill the day after her Gardasil vaccination 8 years ago, and had endured years of treatment by dysautonomia experts.
 We found that her D-Dimer levels (a measure of clotting) were high and her treatment included protecting her from clot formation.
-Although still recovering, she was able to return to working 12 hours a day weeks after her visit to POTS Care.
+Although still recovering, she was able to return to work 12 hours a day weeks after her visit to POTS Care.

 Pancreatitis and malabsorption blamed on mold exposure resulted in weakness, POTS, and numerous signs/symptoms of malnutrition in this patient.
 After 3 years of ineffective treatment for mold, the patient was instead found to be suffering with poor vagus nerve function, immediately responsive to treatment.

-This 20 year old patient was told to have her neck fused to correct symptoms that mimicked symptoms of craniocervical instability, yet responded positively over night with Diamox to reduce intracranial pressure.
+This 20 year old patient was told to have her neck fused to correct symptoms that mimicked symptoms of craniocervical instability, yet responded positively overnight with Diamox to reduce intracranial pressure.
 She was also found to be suffering with mixed connective tissue disease (an autoimmune condition) contributing to systemic inflammation.

 This patient had long standing diagnoses of Chronic Lyme disease, yet was resistant to antibiotic treatment (administered over 3 years).
 Instead, she was found to have EDS / POTS — a dramatic treatment shift resulted in some immediate improvements.